abrantesarthur/gos/README.md

 make cross_compiler
 ```

 This will actually build our cross compiler.
-It may take a few minutes to
+It may take a few minutes to complete.
+If it complains about `port` not being found, you can install it by following the instructions [here](https://www.macports.org/install.php).

-complete.
-Its binary will be available at `~/opt/cross/bin` as
+The cross compiler's binary will be available at `~/opt/cross/bin` as
-`x86_64-elf-gcc` together with the binaries of the `binutils` we built in the
+`x86_64-elf-gcc` together with the binaries of the `binutils` we built in the `cross_compiler_download` step.
-previous step.

 ### Running